hugsy/gef/docs/commands/gef-remote.md

 It is possible to use `gdb` internal functions to copy our targeted binary.

-In the following of our previous, if we want to debug `uname`, run `gdb` and connect to our `gdbserver`.
+Following our previous example, if we want to debug `uname`, run `gdb` and connect to our `gdbserver`.
 To be able to locate the right process in the `/proc` structure, the command `gef-remote` requires 1 argument, the target host and port.
 The option `-p` must be provided and indicate the process PID on the remote host, only if the extended mode (`-E`) is being used.

 ```
 $ gdb